carbonblack/cb-event-forwarder/README.md

 1. Modify `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf` to include
 `udpout=<qradaripaddress>:<port>` (NOTE: Port is usually 514)
 2. Change the output format to LEEF in the configuration file: `output_format=leef`.
+3. Change the output type to UDP in the configuration file: `output_type=udp`.

 For more information on the LEEF format, see the [Events documentation](EVENTS.md).